 One great intervention we have to offer is personal training specifically for cancer survivors at our Transitions Studio in Ann Arbor.
 This is part of the University of Michigan's Department of Physical Medicine and Rehabilitation.
 Physical inactivity can lead to many disabling health issues.
 People want to feel better after cancer, not worse.
 Our certified trainers can help you develop a program that meets your goals and lifestyle.

-The Transitions Studio has classes and services to help you improve your health and fitness.
+The Transitions Studio at the U-M Health System has classes and services to help you improve your health and fitness.
 Visit their website to learn more!

 Continue learning about the side effects of chemotherapy

 - Poetry Puzzler: Battling Back Chemobrain with Your Pen

 - Finding the Right Help: Tips for seeking out complementary therapy providers in your hometown